nyacg/quickgive/README.md

       email: hrickards@gmail.com
     }

+`GET /sessions/destroy` (can alias to a nicer URL later) logs you out and redirects you back to the homepage.

 `GET /sessions/new` (can alias to a nicer URL later) gives you your login page `sessions#new`.
 That needs to post to `/sessions/create`, and that will redirect you back to somewhere (homepage?).

 ### Campaigns